PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Introduction

-Unfortunately, several obstacles still need to be overcome for achieving effective freshness-aware offloading.
-First, many existing works assume channel homogeneity \cite{sun2019closed,bedewy2020optimizing} or perfect knowledge of channel states \cite{pan2021minimizing,sombabu2020age}, overlooking the dynamics and stochasticity of the limited wireless channels in the real world.
-As a result, such methods easily suffer from package loss or failure due to unreliable communication \cite{moon2015minimax}.
-Second, computing resources on edge servers are typically constrained and heterogeneous.
-It is of importance to appropriately assign heterogeneous computing units to offloading tasks, whereas often being neglected in literature \cite{bedewy2020optimizing, hsu2019scheduling, karabulut2018spatial, zeng2015optimized}.
-More importantly, designing a \textit{prioritized offloading strategy} is crucial since users may have diverse freshness requirements.
-For example, safety-sensitive devices like temperature sensors in the Industrial Internet of Things and Automatic Emergency Braking (AEB) in autopilot require prompt offloading and processing to meet their high freshness demands.
-However, most existing methods struggle with measuring and handling the situations where the offloading tasks have different priorities.
-In light of these considerations, this work seeks to answer the key question: \textit{``How to design an efficient task offloading algorithm that can optimize the system information freshness while effectively handling prioritized users, unreliable channels, and heterogeneous edge servers?''} To this end, we cast the freshness-aware task offloading problem as a multi-priority optimization problem, considering the unreliability of wireless channels, the heterogeneity of edge servers, and the interdependence of multiple users with varying priorities.
-As optimizing this problem directly is highly nontrivial, we first examine two special cases of the original problem.
-We exploit nonlinear fractional programming to transform the problems into tractable forms and then develop ADMM-Consensus-based solutions for both cases.
-Built upon these solutions, an iterative algorithm is devised for resolving the original problem effectively.
-We further discuss a distributed asynchronous variant of the proposed algorithm, capable of alleviating the overhead caused by unreliable iterations during the offloading policy acquisition process.
-Theoretical analysis is carried out to establish the convergence property of the proposed algorithm and demonstrate the improvement in performance brought by the multi-priority mechanism.
-In a nutshell, our main contributions can be summarized as follows. \begin{itemize} \item We consider an M/G/1 offloading system and derive the precise Peak Age of Information (PAoI) expression for each user to characterize their information freshness.
-Then, we formulate the freshness-aware multi-priority task offloading problem under heterogeneous users and unreliable channels. \item Based on nonlinear fractional programming and ADMM-Consensus method, we propose a joint resource allocation, service migration, and task offloading algorithm to solve the original problem effectively.
-We further devise a distributed asynchronous variant for the proposed algorithm to improve the communication efficiency. \item We establish theoretical guarantees for the proposed algorithms, in terms of performance and convergence.
-Extensive experiments are carried out and show that our algorithm can significantly improve the performance over the existing methods. \end{itemize}
+{Unfortunately, there remain several challenges that need to be surmounted to achieve effective freshness-aware computation offloading in practice.
+First, many existing works assume channel homogeneity~\cite{sun2019closed,bedewy2020optimizing} or perfect knowledge of channel states~\cite{pan2021minimizing,sombabu2020age}, overlooking the dynamics and stochasticity of the limited wireless channels.
+As a result, such methods easily suffer from package loss or failure due to unreliable communication~\cite{moon2015minimax}.
+Second, computing resources on edge servers are typically constrained and heterogeneous, necessitating appropriate assignment of heterogeneous computing units to offloading tasks.
+More importantly, designing a \textit{prioritized offloading strategy} is crucial because users may have diverse freshness requirements.
+For example, devices with safety-sensitive functions, such as temperature sensors in the Industrial Internet of Things and Automatic Emergency Braking (AEB) systems in autopilots, require prompt offloading and processing to meet their stringent freshness demands.
+Whereas, most of the existing methods struggle with measuring and handling the situations where offloading tasks possess different priorities.
+In light of these considerations, this work seeks to answer the key question: \textit{``How to design an efficient task offloading algorithm that can optimize the overall information freshness while effectively handling prioritized users, unreliable channels, and heterogeneous edge servers?''} }